TobKed/blog/content/posts/enum_and_dataclass.md

 }
 ```

-Default dataclass maybe not suits you so you can modify it easily by passing parameters to dataclass decorator (init, repr, order, unsafe_hash, frozen)
+If default dataclass does not suit you, you can easily modify it by passing parameters to dataclass decorator (init, repr, order, unsafe_hash, frozen).

 ```python
 >>> from pprint import pprint